National Party (Chile, 1966)

 The National Party (Spanish: Partido Nacional, PN) was a Chilean political party formed in 1966 by the union of the United Conservative Party, the Liberal Party and the National Action (founded in 1963 by Jorge Prat Echaurren, who had been Minister of Finances in 1954 in Carlos Ibáñez del Campo's cabinet).

-The PN represented the right-wing of the Chilean political spectrum, against the centrist Christian Democratic Party and the leftist coalition Popular Unity.
+The PN represented the right wing of the Chilean political spectrum, against the centrist Christian Democratic Party and the leftist coalition Popular Unity.

-The party supported the Pinochet coup of 11 September 1973 and dissolved itself in the same year.

-History

-Formation (1966)

 The National Party was created on 11 May 1966 through the merger of the United Conservative Party, the Liberal Party, and National Action.
 The merger aimed to unite the Chilean right into a single force capable of countering the growing influence of centrist and left-wing movements.

-Role during the Allende years (1970–1973)

 The National Party candidate Jorge Alessandri lost the 1970 presidential election.
 The party opposed the government of Salvador Allende and his Popular Unity coalition.
 In August 1973, Three years later, in August 1973, amid intense political polarization, the National Party joined forces with the Christian Democrats in Congress to confront the Allende administration.
-The following month, newly appointed chief of staff General Augusto Pinochet led the 1973 military coup against Allende, after which the National Party voluntarily dissolved itself on 21 September 1973.
+The following month, newly appointed chief of staff General Augusto Pinochet led the 1973 military coup against Allende.

 Following the military coup of 11 September 1973, led by General Augusto Pinochet, the National Party expressed support for the coup and voluntarily dissolved itself on 21 September 1973.

-Reorganisation efforts (1983–1994)

-In March 1983, former members of the National Party and its supporters formed the Civic Action Committee to reconstruct a unified right-wing party.
-Later that year, group leaders Carmen Sáenz, Silvia Alessandri, and Alicia Ruiz-Tagle de Ochagavía attempted to reconstitute the National Party itself.
-Despite these efforts, the Chilean right-wing remained divided; thirteen backbench MPs joined the National Party under former Senator Patricio Phillips Peñafiel, while twenty deputies and many former leaders and activists joined the National Union Movement, which later became National Renewal (RN).
-Supporters of the Gremialismo movement joined the Independent Democratic Union (UDI), and nationalist factions formed the National Action Movement (MAN), later evolving into National Advance.

-The PN also participated in the creation of the Group of Eight but, following poor electoral results, formally disbanded during the transition to democracy in 1994.
+The attempts to reconstitute the National Party from 1983 failed to reunify the Chilean right, whose members instead dispersed among emerging organizations such as National Renewal (RN) and the Independent Democratic Union (UDI).
+After poor electoral results, the diminished party was formally dissolved in 1994.

+History

+Foundation

+First emblem of the National Party, 1966–1971.

+The National Party was created in 1966 following discussions among members of the United Conservative Party, the Liberal Party, National Action and a significant number of independents.
+Its founders sought to unify the Chilean right into a single organization and attract sectors that had remained outside the traditional parties.
+The existence of a unified party was also seen as electorally advantageous under a system that favored larger political organizations.

+A commission composed of Carlos Ruiz, Jaime Silva Silva, Sergio Onofre Jarpa and Gabriel Cuevas drafted the party statutes, while Víctor García Garzena was chosen by consensus as its first president.
+The party was formally established on 10 May 1966.
+For legal purposes, the Liberal Party was renamed as the National Party, while the United Conservative Party was dissolved and its members incorporated into the new organization.

+Despite its origins in a merger, the National Party presented itself as a new political organization rather than as a continuation of the Liberal and Conservative parties.